 Yes.
 All the awards have been individually indexed as part of this project.

 A copy of this index is linked to each entry in the database.
 The index

 gives the allotment number, the name of the allottee or organisation, and

 the page/image number.
 It will also tell you which pages hold details of

 public and private roads, public footpaths, drainage, public watercourses,

 [ Lists of the allotment numbers made in each enclosure award can be found in the Awards Index Search results ]

 The survival of background papers is sporadic.
-If any do survive they may include commissioner’s minutes, correspondence and papers, claims, surveyor’s working maps, surveys and terriers, and will usually be found in the estate and family collections of the Record Office.
+If any do survive they may include commissioner’s minutes, correspondence and papers, claims, surveyor’s working maps, surveys and terriers, and will usually be found in the estate and family collections of the corresponding archive.
 Details of any surviving papers will be found in the database under ‘Related Material’.

 A full set of all Acts of Parliament is held by the House of Lords Record Office; an online catalogue of these Acts is available at the Access to Archives website [ http://www.a2a.org.uk/ ].
-Copies of some local Acts may also be found at the Berkshire Record Office.
+Copies of some local Acts may also be found at the Royal Berkshire Archives.